chenyyxx/DataIntegration/README.md

 Description: function to save the processed data in the tsv form as a gz file

 Args:
-- input_path (str): the input path of the original data
+- output_path (str): the path you want the data to be saved.
-- output_path (str): the path of the output directory
+- df (pandas.Data.Frame): the processed data to be saved.
-- df (pandas data.frame): the pandas data.frame to be saved
+- name (str): the output name of the data.
-- prefix (str): the prefix of the file output name
+- save_format (str): the saving format.
+Choose between 'gzip' or 'csv'.
+Default to gz.

 Returns:
-This function return the status of outputing the file.
+pandas.Data.Frame: return filtered data in the form of pandas Data.Frame

 Example: